 • Silent, no fumes, no maintenance, & no fuel needed

-No one in the solar industry has more experience with home backup-battery and off-grid systems - in fact, our founder lived completely off-grid from 1998-2002.
+No one in the solar industry has more experience with home backup-battery and off-grid systems than Planet Solar.
+In fact, our founder lived completely off-grid from 1998-2002.
 Unlike 90% of solar companies who just started offering batteries when it recently became neccesary, Planet Solar has installed home battery systems since we opened for business in 2007.
 We are experts at home backup systems, and will give you the straight answers on what a home battery system can do for you.

 Benefits of a Battery Backup System